-Educator professional development focused on strategies that impact participation and success Component IB standards and practices Opportunities for collaboration among staff take place across subjects and grade levels for the purposes of changing and improving instructional practices to support underrepresented students more effectively.
-The school's resources and support structures ensure the implementation of the IB programme(s) (Standard B2).
-Collaborative planning and reflection supports the implementation of the IB programme(s) (Standard C1).
+Educator professional development focused on strategies that impact participation and success 2020 IB standards and practices Component Opportunities for collaboration among staff take The school provides time and other resources place across subjects and grade levels for the for teachers to collaborate effectively in the purposes of changing and improving instructional implementation of IB programme(s).
+(Teacher practices to support underrepresented students support 3) more effectively.
+Teachers collaborate to design, plan and deliver the school's IB programme(s).
+(Coherent curriculum 2) Teachers promote effective relationships and purposeful collaboration to create a positive and dynamic learning community.
+(Approaches to teaching 4)